panzerdp/dmitripavlutin.com/content/posts/160-json-modules/index.md

 where `assert { type: "json" }` is an import assertion indicating the module should be parsed and imported as JSON.

-Note that engines can allow to skip the assertion part `assert { type: "json" }` if it can determine by the file extension what data type you're importing.
+Note that engines can allow skipping the assertion part `assert { type: "json" }` if it can determine by the file extension what data type you're importing.

-The import assertion in this particular cases indicates a JSON type.
+The import assertion in this particular case indicates a JSON type.
 However, there's a more general proposal [import assertions](https://github.com/tc39/proposal-import-assertions/) (currently at stage 3) that allows importing even other data formats, like CSS modules.

 ## 3. Enabling JSON modules

-Now, applying these updates to the simple application:
+Now, apply these updates to the simple application:

 ```javascript{1}
 import http from 'http';